Alia Bhatt’s ‘Badrinath Ki Dulhania’ Gets Rave Reviews Ahead Of Release

 Shah Rukh Khan Talks Gay Rumors, Sleeping With Bollywood Co-Stars In New Interview With ‘Cosmopolitan’ Magazine

-As you can expect Sonia Bhatt’s father, Mahesh Bhatt, was even more exuberant in his praise.
+As you can expect, Sonia Bhatt’s father, Mahesh Bhatt, was even more exuberant in his praise.

-“Concealed in the heart of this romantic comedy is a poignant social message,” the Hindi film director producer and songwriter said on Twitter.
+“Concealed in the heart of this romantic comedy is a poignant social message,” the Hindi film director, producer, and songwriter said on Twitter.
 “Varun & Alia r wonderful.
 It’s a triumph for Shashank Khaitan.”

 Concealed in the heart of this romantic comedy is a poignant social message.
 Varun & Alia r wonderful.
 It's a triumph for Shashank Khaitan. https://t.co/nYuO6Dfjjv